vaquerizaslab/tadtool/README.md

 ![TADtool main window](docs/images/line.png)

 This plot shows the insulation or directionality index for each region in the Hi-C matrix at the currently selected window size.
-Red lines indicate the cutoff that is used to call TADs in this plot.
+The red line(s) indicate the cutoff that is used to call TADs in this plot.
 Clicking within the plotting area moves the cutoff and simultaneously recalculates the TADs with the new cutoff.
+By default, for non-symmetric indexes (insulation index), the cutoff is set directly between the maximum and minimum of the y axis.
+For symmetric indexes (ninsulation, directionality), the cutoff is set to +/- half the maximum of the y axis.

 ##### Heatmap

 ![TADtool main window](docs/images/data.png)

 The heatmap shows all insulation/directionality indexes for each specified window size simultaneously in a condensed form.
 Every row corresponds to one window size.
-A blue bar indicates the currently chosen window size.
+A red bar indicates the currently chosen window size.
 Clicking within the plotting area changes the current window size and updates the index plot and TAD indicators.
+By default, the window size is set to the middle of all calculated window sizes.

 ##### Export buttons

 ![TADtool main window](docs/images/buttons.png)

 At the bottom of the plotting window you will find three buttons that allow you to export TADs, index data, and the index matrix, respectively.
+Exported values are calculated for the whole supplied matrix, not just the visible region.

 ### `tads`